 This type of molasses is less expensive and far healthier for your root zone than so-called carbo boosters sold in hydroponics stores.

-Marijuana roots do their best in temperatures from 68-73°F. If your grow room runs hot, having a chiller or otherwise cooling your nutrients water to 68-70°F is one way to diminish plant heat stress.
+Marijuana roots do their best in temperatures from 68-73°F. If your grow room runs hot, having a chiller or otherwise cooling your nutrients water to 67-69°F is a good way to diminish plant heat stress.